Gun control Part III – Some final questions for Matt and closing remarks

 Neither of these strategies should prevent any law-abiding citizen from obtaining any weapon that is available to them today, at the same time, they obstruct the flow of guns to criminals and erect barriers to those that might commit mass violence.

-15 thoughts on “Gun control Part III – Some final questions for Matt and closing remarks”
+15 responses to “Gun control Part III – Some final questions for Matt and closing remarks”

 1. Thank you Mark.
 I’m a legal car owner.
 I have to have some basic checks before I can legally get in a car and start driving.
 We don’t wait until I’m causing accidents to see if my eyesight is fine or if my liability insurance is in order.
 We do that before I can walk out of the DMV with my license.
 That isn’t penalizing legal car owners.
 That’s common sense.
 And I do it because I know it will help keep us safe.